quicwg/base-drafts/draft-ietf-quic-transport.md

 MUST continue sending all future packets to the server's original IP address.

-## Responding to Connection Migration
+### Responding to Connection Migration

-A server might receive a packet addressed to its preferred IP address at any time after the handshake is completed.
-If this packet contains a PATH_CHALLENGE frame, the server sends a PATH_RESPONSE frame as per {{migrate-validate}}, but the server MUST continue sending all other packets from its original IP address.
+A server might receive a packet addressed to its preferred IP address at any time after it accepts a connection.
+If this packet contains a PATH_CHALLENGE frame, the server sends a PATH_RESPONSE frame as per {{migrate-validate}}.
+The server MAY send other non-probing frames from its preferred address, but MUST continue sending all probing packets from its original IP address.

 The server SHOULD also initiate path validation of the client using its preferred address and the address from which it received the client probe.
 This